 We cannot prevent anyone from talking about their candidacy in other media, but we encourage candidates to use the forum threads as their primary method of “campaigning.”
 Doing so will make it easier for Zcash community members to interact with and assess candidates.

-After the community call, ZF will open a Helios poll of the newly-expanded Zcash Community Advisory Panel, to select a single candidate to join the ZCG Committee.
-The poll will close at 09:00 UTC on 1st July 2022.
+After the community call, ZF will open a Helios poll of ZCAP to select two candidates to join the ZCG Committee.
+The poll will close at 09:00 UTC on 1st July 2023.
+As with previous polls, the election will be decided by approval voting.
+The two candidates with the most approval votes will become the new ZCG Committee members.
+They will serve a one-year term, ending on 30th June 2024.

 Conflict of Interest Policy